Major Race Riots in the U.S.

 |2014: Ferguson, Missouri||

 On Aug.
-9, a police officer shot and killed Michael Brown, an unarmed 18-year-old teenager in Ferguson, Mo.
+9, Officer Darren Wilson shot and killed Michael Brown, an unarmed 18-year-old teenager in Ferguson, Mo.
 Details of the shooting have been under dispute since the incident.
-Police said that Brown was shot during an altercation with the officer.
-However, a friend who was with Brown at the time said that the officer shot Brown when he refused to move from the middle of the street and that Brown's hands were over his head at the moment of the shooting.
+Police said that Brown was shot during an altercation with Wilson.
+However, a friend who was with Brown at the time said that Wilson shot Brown when he refused to move from the middle of the street and that Brown's hands were over his head at the moment of the shooting.
 The following night, after a candlelight vigil for Brown, protesters filled the streets near the shooting.
 Police officers arrived on the scene with riot gear, including rifles and shields.
 The protest turned violent and images from cell phones went viral on social media, including several accounts of looting.